BenWylynko/music-genre-prediction/README.md

  - reggae
  - rock

 It uses a customized CNN, reaching a test accuracy of ~80%.
+The `genre-classification.ipynb` file contains the code for the project.

-### Installation, usage
+### Setup
 Install the project dependencies using the `requirements.txt` file (in a virtual environment):
 ```bash
 pip install -r requirements.txt